The Journey

 Interests

-My Research group, Scientific Machine Learning and Operations (STARS),is at the forefront of integrating scientific computing with machine learning.
+AI for Research and Engineering eXcellence (AiREX) Labis at the forefront of integrating scientific computing with machine learning.
 Our group's mission is to harmonize the precision of scientific computing with the agility and adaptability of machine learning, paving the way for breakthroughs in both theoretical and applied domains.
 We delve into:

 Artificial Intelligence (AI)